 - Current economic data are based on regional averages, which does not take into consideration the wide variation among different sizes and types of for-hire vessels.

-- Economic data would not be available to the public except in aggregate form, or provided to the IRS without a court order.
+- Economic data will not be available to the public except in aggregate form, or provided to the IRS without a court order.